JanisNeumann/automated_report_example/README.md

 ## Notes:
 Code was written under R 4.2.1.

 Due to the sheer scope of the 450k array, running the code requires over 20GB RAM.
-The required files will require roughly 16.5GB of disk space.
+The required files will take up roughly 16.5GB of disk space.

 ## Order of operations:
 After cloning the repository, run the files in the following order: